-Google Chromecast is a tiny saucer shaped device which plugs into your television and provides a means of streaming TV, movies and video to your television.
-Starting at a price of $35, it’s one of the most affordable TV streaming solutions on the market.
-The Chromecast Ultra provides support for 4K video and HDR and retails at $69.
+Google Chromecast is a tiny saucer-shaped device which plugs into your television and provides a means of streaming TV, movies and video to your television.
+Priced of $30, it’s an affordable TV streaming solutions.

 Google Chromecast is unique compared to similar streaming devices such as Roku, Apple TV and Amazon Fire TV.
-Unlike its competitors Google Chromecast does not contain a user interface.
+Unlike its competitors, Google Chromecast does not contain a user interface (Chromecast with Google TV does).
 Instead, it allows users to push video content from compatible smartphones, tablets, and laptops.

 Therefore, to make use of Google Chromecast, the following are needed: